Identifiability of interaction kernels in mean-field equations of interacting particles: Main results

 \subsection{Definition of identifiability}

-Our goal is to study the identifiability of the interaction kernel $\Ktrue$ (or $\phi_{true}$ in the radial case) from data consisting of a solution $u$ on $[0,T]$.
-Since we know little about the interaction kernel in priori, it is natural to consider nonparametric approaches, in which one finds an estimator by minimizing a loss functional over a hypothesis space.
-Thus, we define the identifiability as the uniqueness of the minimizer of a loss functional over a proper function space.
+We define identifiability as the uniqueness of the minimizer of a quadratic loss functional in a linear hypothesis space.
+This definition applies to general quadratic loss functionals.
+This study focuses on the loss functional in \eqref{eq:costFn_theory}.

-\begin{definition}[Identifiability] Given data consisting a solution $(u(x,t), x\in \R^d, t\in [0,T])$ to the mean-field equation \eqref{eq:MFE}, we say that the interaction kernel $\Ktrue$ (or $\phi_{true}$ when the potential is radial) is \emph{identifiable} in a hypothesis space $\hypspace$ if there exists a data-based loss functional such that $\Ktrue$ is the unique minimizer of the loss functional on $\hypspace$. \end{definition}
+\begin{definition}[Identifiability] Given data consisting of a solution $(u(x,t), x\in \R^d, t\in [0,T])$ to the mean-field equation \eqref{eq:MFE} and a quadratic loss functional $\mE$, we say that the interaction kernel is \emph{identifiable} by $\mE$ in a linear subspace $\hypspace$ of $L^2(\mX)$ or $L^2_{\rhoT}$ if the true kernel is the unique minimizer of the loss functional in $\hypspace$.
+We call the largest such linear subspace the function space of identifiability (FSOI). \end{definition}

-The identifiability consists of three elements: a loss functional $\mE$, a function space of learning (hypothesis space) $\mH$, and uniqueness of the minimizer of the loss functional over the hypothesis space.
-In \cite{lang2020learning}, we have introduced a probabilistic loss functional based on the likelihood of the diffusion process of the mean-field equation.
-An oracle version using the true interaction kernel is as follows (see Theorem \ref{thm:costFn} and Theorem \ref{thm:costFn-d} for the practical version based solely on data).